bncmn/bncmn/README.md

 # 👋 Hi there, nice to meet you!

 I'm a Computing Science graduate from [Simon Fraser University](https://www.sfu.ca/) who is currently seeking any and all opportunities in tech.
-I'm extremely passionate about anything tech-related, and have messed with with computers and electronics since I was a little kid.
-Super stoked to be exploring the constantly evolving field of computers and technology!
+I'm passionate about anything computers and tech-related, and am super stoked to be exploring the ever-changing field of technology!

 ### Reach out!
 I will always be monitoring these, so feel free to leave me a message on any of these platforms: